Paula has a B.A. from John Carroll University and a J.D. from Case Western Reserve University.

 As former vice president of congressional affairs for AT&T, she represented the company on telecommunications, environment, benefits and labor issues.
 For over a decade she interacted with Congress on the Telecommunications Act of 1996, broadband issues, Medicare and pension reform, Internet tax and telework initiatives.
 She has a B.A. in government from the College of William & Mary and an M.P.A. from New York University.

-Peter Cleveland is vice president of legal and corporate affairs and director of Global Public Policy (GPP) at Intel Corporation.
-Supervising a team of roughly 70 attorneys and policy professionals worldwide, Peter is resident in Intel’s Washington, DC, office and serves as Intel’s liaison to the U.S. Congress, Executive Branch and other U.S. governmental agencies.
-He also represents Intel on the boards of various trade associations and related organizations.
-GPP is responsible for establishing favorable legal, regulatory, statutory and market rules and policies to enable Intel’s continued global business success.
+Peter Cleveland is vice president of Legal and Corporate Affairs and director of Global Public Policy at Intel Corporation.
+He oversees a team of attorneys and policy professionals responsible for establishing favorable laws, regulations and policies to enable Intel’s global business success.

-Peter previously served as chief of staff for California Senator Dianne Feinstein.
-He has also practiced law for a leading international law firm.
+Cleveland joined Intel in 2008 from the office of California Senator Dianne Feinstein, where he served as chief of staff.
+Previously, he worked as an attorney for a leading international law firm.
 He received his law degree from Georgetown University in 1997 and an undergraduate degree from Columbia University in 1987.
 He is a member of the New York and the District of Columbia Bars and the Council on Foreign Relations.

 Marjorie J. Dickman is senior policy counsel in Intel’s Washington, DC, office where she is responsible for Intel’s government affairs activities in the broadband, telecommunications and spectrum policy space, as well as the intelligent transportation systems sector.
 In this capacity, Margie advocates Intel’s legal and policy positions before the U.S. Congress, Executive Branch, Federal Communications Commission, and Department of Transportation.
 Margie serves on the Board of the Directors of the Broadband Internet Technology Advisory Board and the Connected Vehicle Trade Association.